2017 Featured Authors

 Rachel Howzell Hall has written seven novels, including the critically-acclaimed Detective Elouise Norton series.
 The third in the series, Trail of Echoes, was published last year.
 A member of the Board of Directors of Mystery Writers of America and a featured writer on NPR’s ‘Crime in the City’ series, Rachel lives in Los Angeles with her husband and daughter.

 Dr. Daniel Levitin is a neuroscientist, musician and author of the runaway best-sellers This is Your Brain on Music and The World in Six Songs.
 His most recent books focus on one of the key challenges of contemporary life.
 Their titles are self-explanatory: The Organized Mind: Thinking Straight in the Age of Information Overload, A Field Guide to Lies: Critical Thinking in the Information Age and Weaponized Lies: How to Think Critically in the Post-Truth Era.
-SOLD OUT

 Following a 20-year career as a marketing executive in Silicon Valley, Kerry Lonsdale has authored two best-selling romance novels: All the Breaking Waves and Everything We Keep.
 The sequel, Everything We Left Behind, is scheduled to be released soon.